jsphotos205/Kentucky_Poverty_Rate/README.md

-# Machine Learning Model for Kentucky Poverty Rate
+# Kentucky Poverty Rate Model

 This is a predictive model that works with population, governmental transfers, and employment data from the State of Kentucky to see if there are any tendencies for a county to be above or below the average poverty rate taken from 2003-2019.